lcarnegie/WBLDataAnalysis/README.md

 ## Notes:

 My folder structure and workflow is based on one created by the legendary Rohan Alexander, available at https://github.com/RohanAlexander/starter_folder
-### LLM Usage Disclosure: Aspects of my R code and paper were written and edited with the assistance of Large Language Models, in particular Claude-2 and GPT-4 (Microsoft Copilot).
+### LLM Usage Disclosure: Aspects of our R code and paper were written and edited with the assistance of Large Language Models, in particular Claude-2 and GPT-4 (Microsoft Copilot).
 The chat history with both models are available in inputs/llms